The oldest public wildflower garden in the United States

 The stem is an above ground portion (a flowering scape) of the underground rhizome.
 It is smooth, green to greenish-purple and 8 to 14 inches in height.
 Purplish tones are typically near the base.

 Leaves: In the true trilliums the leaf like parts are actually floral bracts just below the flower base.
 They are of course much larger than the normal small bracts of most plants, but they are equipped to fulfill the function of a leaf.
-These are broadly ovate with pointed tips and prominent veins.
+These are broadly ovate, the largest of the Garden's Trilliums, with pointed tips and prominent veins.
 Always a whorl of three atop the stalk, they attach directly to the stalk (sessile) or have very short stalks.

 Flowers: The large white flowers (2+ inches wide) are funnel shape at the base, on a mostly erect 2 to 3 inch stalk (pedicle), facing upward and outward above the large bracts giving a total height of up to 16 inches.
 The 3 white petals are elliptical with pointed tips, recurving above the middle section.
 The petals are longer than the 3 green sepals behind the petals with the sepals placed so as to appear between the petals.
 The petals have wavy margins and overlap toward their bases forming a tube that hides the ovary of the flower.
 They also show prominent veining and turn pink with age.
 The sepals are lanceolate in shape, spreading and sometimes with maroon streaks.
 Stamens number six and the anthers are thin, pale yellow to strongly yellow when pollen is ripe and recurved slightly.
 The stamen filaments are white and shorter than the anthers.
 The female ovary is white to greenish-white, composed of 3 united carpels, angled on the joint lines.
 The style is short with 3 erect stigmas with the tip of one spreading away from the other two.